justUmen/better_history/README.md

 ...

 ## Not Todo (excluded on purpose, stay simple and portable)
-* modify the history file in any way to "add useful informations" on new commands
+* modify the history file in any way to "add useful informations"
 * usage of regular expressions in search
-...